Zstd: Features

 Dictionaries can have a large impact on the compression ratio of small files, so Zstandard can use a user-provided compression dictionary.
 It also offers a training mode, able to generate a dictionary from a set of samples.
-In particular, one dictionary can be loaded to process large sets of files with redundancy between files, but not necessarily within each file, e.g., log files.
+In particular, one dictionary can be loaded to process large sets of files with redundancy between files, but not necessarily within each file, such as for log files.